wp-plugins/query-monitor-extension-checking-variables/readme.txt

 3. Go to the plugins page in your Wordpress admin panel and click "Activate"

 == Screenshots ==
+1. Options
-1. Position on Query Monitor
+2. Position on Query Monitor
-2. Example Result 1
-3. Example Result 2
+3. Result on Query Monitor
+4. Result on Footer
+5. Result on Javascript Console

 == Changelog ==
+= 3.0 =
+* Improvement
+- Output Style : Show Variable Name, Show Variable Location
+- Javascript Console Screen
+- Capability Control

 = 2.0 =
 * Make it can be used independently.